mcollina/hello-hapi/README.md

-# assets-service-pg
+# An Hapi hello world

-Manage Assets, with node and postgres
+Nothing really interesting, just a scaffold with tests with lab.